StableBet

 How Enable's Cheshire Oaks victory at Chester in 2017 launched one of the greatest careers in modern British flat racing history.

-11 min readUpdated 2026-04-04
+27 min readUpdated 2026-05-16

 AI-generated image

-On a May afternoon in 2017, a three-year-old filly trained by John Gosden and ridden for the first time by Frankie Dettori swept Aidan O'Brien's hotly-fancied Alluringly aside in the Cheshire Oaks at Chester and announced herself to the wider racing world.
+On a Tuesday afternoon in May 2017, a three-year-old filly trained by John Gosden and ridden for the first time by Frankie Dettori swept Aidan O'Brien's hotly-fancied Alluringly aside in the Cheshire Oaks at Chester and announced herself to the wider racing world.
 Her name was Enable.
 Within four weeks she would win the Epsom Oaks.
 Before the year was out she had added the Irish Oaks, the King George VI and Queen Elizabeth Stakes, the Yorkshire Oaks, and the Prix de l'Arc de Triomphe.
 The Cheshire Oaks at Chester was where it began.

 Chester's May Festival has been a launching pad for Classic-generation talent for generations.
-The Roodee — the tight, circular left-handed track beside the ancient city walls — produces a particular kind of race.
+The Roodee, the tight, circular left-handed track beside the ancient city walls, produces a particular kind of race.
 Horses must handle the bends, accelerate off the turns, and maintain their rhythm on a surface that demands balance as much as raw speed.
 The Cheshire Oaks, restricted to three-year-old fillies, is the traditional Oaks trial run over one mile and four furlongs, and its roll of honour is littered with horses who became Classics winners at Epsom and beyond.

 Enable: The Horse